CoinFabrik/geppetto/README.md

 ![Geppetto](/assets/Geppetto.gif)

-## Usage Rules
+## Usage Guidelines

-- **Direct Messages:**
-   - It is not necessary to mention the application with "@" in direct messages.
+### Direct Messages

+- Directly messaging the bot does not require mentioning it with "@".
 - Each direct message generates a conversation thread.

-- **Slack Channels:**
+### Slack Channels:**

-   - You must mention the application with "@" to interact in channels.
+- Mention Geppetto with "@" to engage it in channel discussions.

-- **Allowed Users:**
-   - Only authorized users can interact with the application.
-Set allowed users in [./config/allowed-slack-ids.json](https://github.com/CoinFabrik/geppetto/blob/main/config/allowed-slack-ids.json).
+### Allowed Users

+- Interaction is limited to users defined in the [allowed users configuration file](./config/allowed-slack-ids.json).

-## Configuration
+## Configuration and Setup

-### Slack Configuration
+### Slack App Configuration

-Follow these steps to configure Slack for your application:
+1. **Modify and Create App**:
+   - Update manifest-dev.yaml with your custom settings.
+   - Create a new app through the [Slack API](https://api.slack.com) by uploading this modified yaml file.
+2. **Store Credentials**:
+   - Save the **Signing Secret** and **Bot User OAuth Token** from the Basic Information section.
+   - Generate and store the **App-Level Token** under App-Level Tokens.

+## Environment Setup
+Before launching Geppetto, replicate and update the .configuration/.env.example file to .configuration/.env:

+- Include keys and tokens such as SLACK_BOT_TOKEN, SLACK_APP_TOKEN, and various API keys from Google and OpenAI.

 #### Create App

 1. **Modify `manifest-dev.yaml`**: Update fields under `display_information` and `bot_user` to customize Geppetto for your personal use.
 2. **Create New App**:
     - Go to the [Slack API](https://api.slack.com) and navigate to *Your Apps*.